krlosmederos/az204-certification/Readme.md

 #### Implement secure cloud solutions

-- secure app configuration data by using the App Configuration and KeyVault API
+- Secure app configuration data by using the App Configuration and KeyVault API
 - Manage keys, secrets, and certificates by using the KeyVault API
     - [About keys, secrets, and certificates](https://docs.microsoft.com/en-us/azure/key-vault/general/about-keys-secrets-certificates)
     - [Manage secrets with Azure Key Vault](https://docs.microsoft.com/en-us/learn/modules/manage-secrets-with-azure-key-vault/)